5 Cutting-Edge Tech Tools and Resources for Savvy Job Hunters Today

 The process of looking for a new job tends to be time-consuming no matter where you are in your career trajectory.
-You’re looking for an employer that shares your values—a place where your unique combination of expertise, dedication and drive can make real-world impact.
+After all, you’re looking for an employer that shares your values—a place where your unique combination of expertise, dedication and drive can make real-world impact.

 But first, you need to sort through hundreds of job postings.